Confessions of an advertising vet: ‘Obsession with newness is why we’re in such a mess’ - Digiday

 The speed of change in digital media has bred a magpie-like obsession with what’s new and shiny.
 And that’s been to the detriment of holding platforms to account, whether it be for effectiveness, measurement or ad serving.

-That’s the view of an advertising veteran we interviewed for the latest edition of our Confessions series, in which we grant anonymity in exchange for candor.
+That’s the view of a digital advertising veteran we interviewed for the latest edition of our Confessions series, in which we grant anonymity in exchange for candor.
 This ad exec has spent time on all sides of the industry: client, media owner, tech and agency, and shared frustrations of why the industry is in such a mess, and how agencies are over-reliant on rebates.

 Excerpts lightly edited for clarity.